Interesting Facts about Creek Indians

 - Fact 21 - Food: Men hunted turkeys, deer, small game and fish.
 As farmers crops were produced for corn, beans, squash and sunflower seeds.
 Crops, meat and fish were supplemented by nuts, berries and fruits.

-We have included a selection of trivia and interesting facts about Creek Native Americans which we hope will be of help with homework.
+We have included a selection of trivia and interesting facts about Creek Indians which we hope will be of help with homework.
 Most of these interesting facts about Creek Indians are quite amazing and some are little known pieces of trivia!
-Many of these interesting and random pieces of information and fun facts about Creek Native Americans and info will help you increase your knowledge on the subject of Creek Native Americans.
+Many of these interesting and random pieces of information and fun facts about Creek Indians and info will help you increase your knowledge on the subject of Creek Indians.